 How to recognize and treat a stye

-Styes on the eyes are common and can occur in both men and women of all age groups.
-While styes are not dangerous, they have the potential of becoming a serious problem.
+Styes on the eyelids are common and can occur in both men and women of all age groups.
+While styes are not necessarily dangerous, they have the potential of becoming a serious problem.

 What is a stye?

 A stye, also referred to as a “hordeolum” by eye care providers, is a bump that can form on the eyelid.
 The eyelid margin, which is the edge of the eyelid, near where the eyelashes grow, contains the eyelash follicles as well as oil glands.
 A stye develops when there is inflammation of these oil glands, frequently as a result of these glands becoming obstructed or clogged.

 Although only rarely, this condition can progress to cause an infection of the tissues around the eye, called cellulitis.
 A cellulitis potentially can become a serious problem and may require urgent medical evaluation.

 What are the symptoms of a stye?

 Usually people with styes will notice a bump on their eyelid, and that may be their only symptom.
 It can be red and tender, and may be associated with swelling of the eyelid.
 Sometimes the associated eyelid swelling can cause you to have problems with your vision.